hughobrien/psu-constitution/README.md

 	4. Postgraduate students are entitled to vote on all ULSU issues and elections as well as PSU issues and elections.
 Undergraduate students are not permitted to vote on PSU issues or elections.

 	5. Postgraduate Students are also entitled to run for ULSU positions.
 In addition, the PSU Executive and Council members are granted observer status on ULSU Council.
-Undergraduate students will not be permitted a seat on PSU Executive or Council with the exception of the elected positions of ULSU Executive Representative and the C&S Executive Representative.
+Undergraduate students will not be permitted a seat on PSU Executive or Council with the exception of the elected positions of ULSU Executive Representative and the Clubs and Societies Executive Representative.

 3. Financial Agreement